AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 **How to apply:**
 File a `12-auditor-application.yml` issue.
 Skills-based review only — no credentials required.
 Demonstrated ability to assess AI outputs honestly is the criterion.
-Reviewed Monday–Tuesday.
+Applications reviewed Monday and Tuesday.
 Not every application is accepted.
 There is no appeal process.

 ---